dhatwalia/exchange-rates/README.md

 `.\run.bat`

-These will run all the programs in the repository.
+These will predict the value of currencies with reference to INR.

-`python update.py`
+`python3 predict.py`

 This will only fetch and update the rates.csv file

-`python predict.py`
+`python3 update.py`

 This will only perform machine learning and predict the exchange rates using rates.csv file